-Not all inaccuracies in an investigative report give rise to a constitutional claim.
+Inaccuracies in an investigative report do not all give rise to a constitutional claim.
 "Mere carelessness is insufficient, as are mistakes of tone.
 Errors concerning trivial matters cannot establish causation, a necessary element of any § 1983 claim.
 And fabricated evidence does not give rise to a claim if the plaintiff cannot show the fabrication actually injured her in some way."
-Spencer v.
-Peters, 857 F.3d 789, 798 (9th Cir.
-2017) (citations and internal quotations omitted); see also O'Doan v.
+Spencer, 857 F.3d at 798 (citations and internal quotations omitted); see also O'Doan v.
 Sanford, 991 F.3d 1027, 1046 (9th Cir.
-2021) (confirming Devereau v.
-Abbey but noting technical inaccuracy is not fabrication).
+2021) (following Devereaux v.
+Abbey, but noting that "a minor discrepancy" is not fabrication).